ethan-rambacher/stockistory/README.md

 ## Adding custom CSS
 When importing CSS from a third-party package for the first time, you may encounter the error `Module parse failed: Unexpected token...
 You may need an appropriate loader to handle this file typ...`.
 You need to register the path to the stylesheet directory in [stylePaths.js](./stylePaths.js).
 We specify these explicity for performance reasons to avoid webpack needing to crawl through the entire node_modules directory when parsing CSS modules.

-## Code quality tools
-* For accessibility compliance, we use [react-axe](https://github.com/dequelabs/react-axe)
-* To keep our bundle size in check, we use [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer)
-* To keep our code formatting in check, we use [prettier](https://github.com/prettier/prettier)
-* To keep our code logic and test coverage in check, we use [jest](https://github.com/facebook/jest)
-* To ensure code styles remain consistent, we use [eslint](https://eslint.org/)
-* To provide a place to showcase custom components, we integrate with [storybook](https://storybook.js.org/)

 ## Multi environment configuration
 This project uses [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) for exposing environment variables to your code.
 Either export them at the system level like `export MY_ENV_VAR=http://dev.myendpoint.com && npm run start:dev` or simply drop a `.env` file in the root that contains your key-value pairs like below: